European-Russian Mars mission uses Jenoptik lasers to help seek signs of life on Mars

 Two missions with one objective: To find signs of life on Mars

-The first part of the ExoMars mission began four years ago: In 2016 the Trace Gas Orbiter (TGO) made its way to Mars with the Schiaparelli test module, which was designed for atmospheric entry and landing.
+The first part of the ExoMars mission began in 2016 when the Trace Gas Orbiter (TGO) made its way to Mars with the Schiaparelli test module, which was designed for atmospheric entry and landing.
 Originally planned for 2018 and later for 2020, step two of the expedition will now commence in 2022 with the analysis of sample material on Mars.

 Unfortunately, due to technical problems the Schiaparelli test landing module was unable to land on Mars as planned in 2016.
 Nevertheless, researchers drew valuable conclusions and insights from the failed landing attempt on Mars, which were then incorporated into the upcoming second stage of the mission.
 Since then, the TGO, which weighs just under four metric tons, has been orbiting Mars examining its atmosphere for gases such as methane and analyzing hydrogen on and under the surface of Mars.
 Methane gas is often an indication of biological life, which is why researchers hope to see signs of life on Mars.